Generalized Type II Fusion of Cluster States: Detailed Proofs

 \subsection{Proof of Lemma \ref{Lemma - five Bell states}}

-When five of the relevant states are maximally entanglement entropy states, we have the $n_it_j+t_in_j=0$ conditions (\ref{condition 1 for Bell state}), which at least five of the six $(i,j)$ satisfy.
-If the sixth satisfies as well, then by proof \ref{Proof appendix - Lemma - six Bell states - completing the proof} we have one of two options: (1) all the $n$'s are zero, thus by Lemma \ref{Lemma - six Bell states} all the states are maximally entanglement entropy states, contradiction; (2) all the t's are zero, so for every $1\leq i\leq 4$ one of $U_{1i},U_{2i}$ is zero.
+When five of the relevant states are maximally entangled states, we have the $n_it_j+t_in_j=0$ conditions (\ref{condition 1 for Bell state}), which at least five of the six $(i,j)$ satisfy.
+If the sixth satisfies as well, then by proof \ref{Proof appendix - Lemma - six Bell states - completing the proof} we have one of two options: (1) all the $n$'s are zero, thus by Lemma \ref{Lemma - six Bell states} all the states are maximally entangled states, contradiction; (2) all the t's are zero, so for every $1\leq i\leq 4$ one of $U_{1i},U_{2i}$ is zero.
 For every relevant state $(i,j)$ for which $U_{1i}=U_{1j}=0$ or $U_{2i}=U_{2j}=0$, the state is a product state by Remark \ref{Remark - when two elements of U are zero}, and we can find two different relevant states like that.

 If for three of the indices $U_{1i}$ is zero, then we can choose any two of them (three options), and the same holds if for three indices $U_{2i}$ is zero.
 If for two indices $U_{1i}=0$ and for the other two $U_{2i}=0$, then we still have two couples.
-This is a contradiction for five of the relevant states being maximally entanglement entropy states.
+This is a contradiction for five of the relevant states being maximally entangled states.
 In both cases we get a contradiction to the assumption.
 Hence, $t_in_j=-t_jn_i$ for all $i\neq j$ except for one, $n_3t_4\neq t_3n_4$.
-So, by Lemma \ref{Lemma - Conditions for Bell state}, the state $(3,4)$ is not a maximally entangled state and every relevant state different from $(3,4)$ state must be maximally entanglement entropy state.
+So, by Lemma \ref{Lemma - Conditions for Bell state}, the state $(3,4)$ is not a maximally entangled state and every relevant state different from $(3,4)$ state must be maximally entangled state.
 We cannot have three of the $n$'s being zero, or three of the $t$'s being zero, because then also the fourth $n$ or $t$ is zero, and we arrive at the same contradiction as before.

 For $i=1$ or $i=2$ we can still take the equation $n_it_j+n_jt_i=0$ (\ref{condition 1 for Bell state}), and sum on all $j\neq i$ as in proof \ref{Proof appendix - Lemma - six Bell states - completing the proof}, and get that $n_i=0$ or $t_i=0$ for $i=1,2$.
 We again have three cases: (1) If $t_1=t_2=0$, then $t_3,t_4\ne 0$ because we cannot have three $t$'s that are zero, and from $n_1t_3=-n_3t_1=0$ and $n_1t_4=-n_4t_1=0$ we get $n_1=n_2=0$.
 (2) If $n_1=n_2=0$, then by the same argument of (1) (by exchanging the $t$'s and the $n$'s in the proof, we get that $t_1=t_2=0$.
 (3) If $n_1=0$ and $t_2=0$, then $n_2t_1=-n_1t_2=0$ and therefore $n_2=0$ or $t_1=0$.
 We end up with case (1) or (2).
 The same holdsfor $n_2=0$ and $t_1=0$.